 Other side benefits of this method

-They are much more benefits of this method.
-You can for example grab other information about the market such as who are the key opinion leaders in your field, who are the best entities to partner with, how is the market structured, average size of product sales in the country, etc.
+They are many more benefits to this method.
+You can, for example, grab other information about the market such as who are the key opinion leaders in your field, who are the best entities to partner with, how is the market structured, the average size of product sales in the country, etc.

 Your end customers will also remember this encounter and will see your brand as caring about the final customers.
 It will automatically create a bond between this customer and yourself.
 It will make you an ally for a long time and you will be able to have market insights before other people.
 You would like to have future feedback about your new distributor, and this customer will be there for you.